tealplayer/RAG-Pipeline/README.md

 ## What It Does

-LLMs don't know your private documents.
-This agent solves that by:

 - Ingesting PDFs, markdown, and plain text files into a local vector database
 - Embedding each chunk using a HuggingFace sentence transformer model
 - Retrieving the most semantically relevant chunks for any given query